heungheung/weblogic-operator-tutorialx/tutorials/setup.oke.md

 	Enter a location for your config [/home/oracle/.oci/config]:

-Enter to accept default directory location.
+Enter to accept default directory location `/home/oracle/.oci/config`.
 Provide your user and tenancy OCIDs.

 	Enter a user OCID: <YOUR_USER_OCID>
 	Enter a tenancy OCID: <YOUR_TENANCY_OCID>